ZhangChunXian/Data_Science_major_in_ECNU/README.md

 # Data_Science_major_in_ECNU
-This repository is used to recall my study as a Date_Science_major in ECNU
+This repository is used to record my study as a Date_Science_major in ENCU .